bobhablutzel/spwing/README.md

 </project>
 ```

 That's it.
 Run the application and see the window.
-Try the automatic
-Open and Save commands.
 Click the button and see the bindings in action.
+Try some of the default actions, such as About, New, and Close.

 ## Invokers
 Spwing allows the programmer to declare methods to invoke for various activities.
 For